 Tuesday night was a shellacking — a big, good old-fashioned, glorious shellacking.
 At the national level, the voting populace definitively rejected Obama-era reactionary progressivism as the sclerotic, intellectually vapid, and more generally failed stain on the American political conscience that it is.
 However, now that Republicans control the entire Congress and begin the work of trying to construct a legislative agenda — either to meaningfully enact common-sense bills or simply to present a legislative contrast in advance of 2016 — the onus is even more on conservative activists to watch GOP congressional leadership like a hawk.

 Now that the GOP controls Congress, quite simply, we activists need to ensure that party leadership does not misinterpret the election results as implying that the nation is tired of “gridlock” — a term oftentimes disingenuously used to excoriate the inevitable “ambition…counteracting ambition” that James Madison famously described in Federalist No. 51 as being intrinsic to American constitutionalism, and which Justice Scalia has repeatedly identified over his years on the federal bench as structurally securing Americans’ individual liberty far more effectively than any of the Bill of Rights amendments might otherwise hope to do.
 We need to hold leadership accountable to do their very best to follow through on years of promises: we may not be able to repeal Obamacare with Obama in office, but as [mc_name name=’Sen. Mike Lee (R-UT)’ chamber=’senate’ mcid=’L000577′ ] argues, Republicans can use the reconciliation process to pass a budget including full repeal in order to force Senate Democrats to take a vote and force a presidential veto.
 Speaking of Senator Lee’s “conservative reform agenda,” how about Republicans finally begin in earnest to crack down on incestuous crony capitalism?
 Defund the Ex-Im Bank.
 End Obamacare’s pernicious guarantee of bailouts for insurance companies, and end the onerous medical device tax — all while consistently reinforcing the prerogative, up to and including 2016, that this dreadful law ought be repealed in toto.
 Meaningfully attempt 1986-style comprehensive tax reform that systematically lowers rates and removes K Street-centric cronyist loopholes.
 End market-distorting alternative energy subsidies.
 Attempt to neuter Dodd-Frank by, at minimum, stripping away its institutionalization of Too Big To Fail and attempting to repeal the awful Volcker Rule provision.
-Pass a strong border security package.
-Expand oil drilling on federal lands.
 Immediately stop the President’s kamikaze philandering with the Ayatollah and institute new sanctions on the Islamic Republic of Iran.
-Begin to more strenuously audit DOD for waste whilst simultaneously begin to slowly undo Obama’s incredibly dangerous and incredibly myopic reduction of the U.S. Navy to its smallest size since the Woodrow Wilson administration.
-Take up [mc_name name=’Sen. Lindsey Graham (R-SC)’ chamber=’senate’ mcid=’G000359′ ]’s proposed national 20-week abortion ban in order to force a Reid filibuster or Obama veto — in either case, clarifying for the citizenry as to whom the real extremists are on that particular issue.
+Begin to more strenuously audit DOD for waste whilst simultaneously beginning to slowly undo Obama’s incredibly dangerous and incredibly myopic reduction of the U.S. Navy to its smallest size since the Woodrow Wilson administration.

 More generally, watch GOP leadership closely to ensure that it does not misinterpret the Tuesday election results as a protest against “gridlock” and therefore a reason to compromise away principles.
 It is incumbent upon grassroots activists to ensure that leadership fully appreciates the urgency in beginning to legislatively follow through on the past half-decade’s worth of promises, now that the party controls the full Congress.